 A really great introduction to Social Media Marketing and an opportunity to gain access to really useful tools that make me competitive in the job market.
 Very excited to begin MOOC 2 of this program.

 This course is an excellent well executed course.
 It has allot of very interesting reading as well as quizzes to make sure you understand the knowledge, plus there is inter-action with fellow peers &

-교육 기관: Daniel A R M•
+교육 기관: Daniel M•

 It was probably one of the best MOOC's I've ever attended!
 Sir Randy did a great job explaining everything, accompanied by excellent slides which made me understand the course more!
 Excellent course!